bonaparte/bonaparte/README.md

 # < bonaparte-toolbar >
 A Toolbar is a specialized sidebar which contains button groups.
-The toolbar inherits all the functionality from [`<sidebar-bonaparte>`](#-sidebar-bonaparte-).
+The toolbar inherits all the functionality from [`<bonaparte-sidebar>`](#-bonaparte-sidebar-).
 In addition child elements of the sidebar are handled as button groups and spread evenly from left to right or top to bottom.
 As a highlevel component Toolbars also implements restrictions on buttons.
 Buttons within a toolbar can only _target_ child elements of the `<bonaparte-toolbar>` tag.
 They can not _target_ parent elements of the toolbar.

 ```html